 To do parts of your studying in a group, be it online, keeps you on track and saves time.
 Of course, you can try to form a group yourself – in the Facebook groups you’ll find soulmates.
-However, those groups generally have a short life.
-Moreover, to talk without professional guidance and correction may be useful to get some practice – but only a Dutchman, either a schooled volunteer or a professional, can give you good feedback.
+However, those groups generally have short life.
+Moreover, talking without professional guidance and correction may be useful to get some practice – but only a Dutchman, either a schooled volunteer or a professional, can give you good feedback.
 Your Dutch partner?
 Sometimes it works, sometimes not.

 S0, what’s the best for me?
 Civic Integration question 2022 number 3

 Nobody but you can tell.
 Of course, I would love to tell you that the Suitcase talen’s conversation classes with the Delft method are the best for you – but it all depends on you and your situation.
 Here’s your to-do list:

 - check available courses on the internet

 - decide how much help you want: no help may cost time and money, and you may have to redo parts of the exam